Search Overlay

 Payment plans should never be established with non-reloadable prepaid cards (ex: gift card).

-If the initial cardholder-initiated transaction is failed, no payment plan was established and subsequent rebills cannot be done unless another successful cardholder-initiated transaction occurs.
+If the initial cardholder-initiated transaction fails, no payment plan was established and subsequent rebills cannot be done unless another successful cardholder-initiated transaction occurs.

 The storedCredential type of the subsequent transaction must always match the type of the initial transaction.